calvdc1/ONEMSU/README.md

-MSUan Community Server
+# MSUan Community Server

-A welcoming community server for MSUan students across all branches.
+A unified Discord server that welcomes MSUan students from all branches, built to connect, support, and strengthen the MSU community across campuses.

+# Mission

-This space is built to connect students from Marawi, IIT, Gensan, Tawi-Tawi, Naawan, Maguindanao, Sulu, Buug, and beyond—because no matter the campus, we are one MSU.
+To bring together MSUan students from Marawi, IIT, Gensan, Tawi-Tawi, Naawan, Maguindanao, Sulu, Buug, and beyond into one inclusive space that promotes connection, collaboration, and mutual support.

-🌟 Mission

-To connect MSUan students from all branches into a single, inclusive community that encourages collaboration, support, and meaningful interaction across campuses.

-🌍 Vision
+# Vision

-We envision a united MSUan community where every student feels welcomed, represented, and empowered—regardless of location—fostering lifelong connections, shared knowledge, and collective growth.
+To become a centralized and trusted community where every MSUan—regardless of campus—feels welcomed, represented, and empowered to grow, share knowledge, and build lasting connections as one MSU.

-🤝 What This Server Stands For
+# Purpose

-Inclusivity across all MSU campuses
+Unite MSUan students across all branches

-Student connection beyond geography
+Encourage cross-campus interaction and collaboration

-A safe and respectful environment
+Foster a respectful, inclusive, and student-driven environment

-Collaboration, learning, and shared identity

-📌 Who Can Join?
+Strengthen MSU identity beyond geographical boundaries

+# Who This Server Is For

-MSUan students from any branch
+MSUan students from any branch or campus

-Incoming freshmen and alumni are welcome
+Incoming freshmen and current students

-Anyone who supports a unified MSU community
+Alumni and supporters of a unified MSU community

-Together, we build one MSU, one community.
+# Community Goal

+One server.
+One identity.
+One MSUan community.